Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 Keeping the cats on the island under control can be a challenge.
 Cyprus is home to many cat rescue activities.
 Stray cats are regularly collected and taken to other parts of Europe where they are given a new home.
 According to Epaminondas, there are no regulations regarding the export of cats from Cyprus.

-But vets like Lyraki urge rescue groups to be careful.
-"Our team of experts has issued a recommendation that cats be tested before traveling outside Cyprus and that only cats with negative FCoV antibodies be exported," said Dr. Lyraki.
-Once the cats arrive at their destination, they should be quarantined for three weeks and then retested for antibodies "until the outbreak is under control and the number of affected cats is significantly reduced."
+But veterinarians like Lyraki are urging rescue groups to be cautious.
+“Our team of experts has issued a recommendation that cats be tested before traveling outside Cyprus and that only cats with negative antibodies to FCoV be exported,” said Dr. Lyraki.
+Once the cats arrive at their destination, they should be quarantined for three weeks and then retested for antibodies “until the outbreak is under control and the number of affected cats has significantly decreased.”

 Meanwhile, Greece, which has its own large stray cat population, has also seen an increase in FIP cases, according to Lyraki.

-"We believe that it is only a matter of time before this outbreak spreads to Greece, because Greece and Cyprus are culturally, geopolitically very, very close.
+"We believe it's a matter of time before this outbreak spreads to Greece because Greece and Cyprus are very, very close culturally, geopolitically.
 There is a lot of exchange and travel between them," she said.
 "So it's something we're actively monitoring."

 Annual Report on the Status of SOCK FIP and FIP Research at UC Davis and Possible Directions for Future FIP Research